 This root plant is a natural anti-inflammatory that can help with numerous ailments, including the reduction of nausea caused by treatment in dogs with cancer.

 A build-up of gas in the intestinal tract leads to discomfort.
 Ginger works by breaking up and expelling intestinal gas, leading to relief.
 Just maybe not for your nose!

 Dogs can get carsick too!
 Ginger helps to soothe nausea, and by feeding some to your dog about 30 minutes before a road trip, you can make sure the twists and turns are in the road and not your pup’s belly.

-Grains can cause issues with digestion, weight problems and often have little to no nutritional value for your dog.
+Grains can cause issues with digestion, and weight problems and often have little to no nutritional value for your dog.

 We recommend reading the ingredients before you buy.

 Avoid corn, cereals, wheat, sugar, and anything you don’t easily recognize as an ingredient.

 treats with Carob & Ginger

 Our superfood dog treats will keep your pup feeling fuller for longer, and will get them going… from the inside out!